orthanc-mirrors/orthanc-book/Sphinx/source/faq/scalability.rst

   mode, especially at the startup of Orthanc.
 The logs may contain very important information regarding performance.

-* Make sure to read guides about the :ref:`tuning of PostgreSQL
+* Make sure to read guides about the `tuning of PostgreSQL
   <https://wiki.postgresql.org/wiki/Performance_Optimization>`__.